top of page

 Employers love initiative.
 And building something shows exactly that.

-Step 4: Balance Work and Grades
+5. Balance Work and Grades

 If you are learning how to get a job whilst at university, remember this: do not sacrifice your degree for a shift.